 In many cases, you may find that you are unable to perform a cPanel transfer.
 Whether it is because your previous host didn’t use cPanel on their servers or because your previous account cannot be successfully packaged and restored using the standard tools, the end result is the same and you will likely find yourself looking for a transfer solution that is as seamless as possible despite the lack of cPanel.
 The good news is that our Website Transfer team has a wide array of tools and resources that help them move data from many non-cPanel hosts.
 These tools include FTP, SSH, and WordPress plugins.
 In the interest of transparency, we will now explore a few of these tools and discuss how the Website Transfer team uses them to perform website transfers.

-WordPress Plugin – Plugins such as Total Upkeep allow users to generate complete backups of WordPress websites from the WordPress dashboard itself.
+Plugins such as Total Upkeep allow users to generate complete backups of WordPress websites from the WordPress dashboard itself.
 Our Website Transfer team uses this plugin in instances where the cPanel or other backend software is not accessible but the WordPress dashboard can be accessed.
 This transfer method generally takes less time than the other methods as it specifically backs up only the website and databases and creates a backup file that can be transferred and restored relatively quickly.
-If all of the other methods fail, you can always transfer a WordPress site using these plugins.
+If all of the other methods fail, you can always transfer a WordPress site by following our Ultimate Guide for Migrating WordPress Websites.

 Now that you have a better understanding of what goes on behind-the-scenes of a website transfer, you can move forward with the transfer process without the uncertainty that comes with most data migration services.